Living With Metastatic Disease

 Metastatic cancer means something different to each person that hears those words and what this means for prognosis is no different.
 Advances in therapies allow some cancers to become a chronic illness, with people surviving for many years on and off therapy.
 For others, time may be much more limited.
 But this does not mean you cannot aim for the best possible quality of life while living as fully as possible.

-Metastatic cancer can be a devastating part of the journey.
+Metastatic cancer can be a challenging part of the cancer journey.
 While it may seem that the cancer has "won," don't let it.
-It may be hard at times to remember that you have a lot to live for, but don't let the cancer keep you down.
-Don't let it keep you from moving forward, enjoying life and spending time with loved ones.
-Make the best of what you have and don't dwell on things that happened in the past or what may/may not happen in the future.
+It may be hard at times to remember that you have a lot to live for, but try not to let the cancer keep you down.
+Don't let it keep you from moving forward, enjoying life, and spending time with loved ones.
 Live each day as best you can and realize some days will be better than others.